wp-plugins/marctv-galleria/readme.txt

 A neat simple sliding image gallery.
 Based on the mighty Galleria http://galleria.io/ It comes with responsiveness, fullscreen mode and touch events.

+Comes with a configurable image size for custom break point.

 == Installation ==

 * Install plugin
 * Activate it
+* Configure under settings

 == Changelog ==